Duke Nukem Advance: Plot

+Duke is able to successfully escape the ship before it explodes, returning safely back to Earth.
+However, he declines to be debriefed by Graves, using a double entendre of the word "debrief" to claim that he already did so by having sex with Jenny 5.

+Development and release

+Duke Nukem Advance was originally planned to be released in the fall of 2001 alongside Back Track and Doom as one of the first first-person shooters for the Game Boy Advance, but as that timeframe approached, the developers decided to delay Duke Nukem Advance by a year to avoid crunch and have more time to polish it and add missing features that were too important to leave out while attempting to rush the game to market.

+More than 20 years later, Advance was released for the Evercade/VS platform via emulation as one of three games in Duke Nukem Collection 2, which was released on November 28, 2023.

 Reception

 Duke Nukem Advance received "generally favourable" reviews, according to review aggregator Metacritic.
 Craig Harris of IGN called it "without a doubt the most fun first-person shooter on the GBA to date."
 Frank Provo of GameSpot said: "On the basis of technical merit, Duke Nukem Advance is nowhere near as pretty or diverse as the original 1996 PC game, but it's easily the best FPS to hit the GBA since Doom."
 Martin Taylor of Eurogamer said: "It breaks no new ground in gaming conventions, and it won't keep you playing for months, but it looks good and it plays well, which is more than can be said for some of its competition."

 Duke Nukem Advance was a runner-up for GameSpot's annual "Best Sound on Game Boy Advance" award, which went to Aggressive Inline.